MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

   - Proof that the code works as intended/expected
   - **Early** detection of code defects (the later a defect is detected, the harder it is to fix)
   - Fast feedback on whether code changes are breaking existing functionality
-  - Potentially, executable specifications

-There many other benefits, but essentially, they boil down to **less code defects** and **more confidence**.
+There many other benefits, but essentially, they boil down to **less defects** and **more confidence**.

-Any contributor making code changes can run the tests to know immediately if the changes are breaking existing functionality or not.
-This makes changing the code easier and safer, it gives developers **confidence** and it is very beneficial to the overall maintainability.
+Anyone making code changes can run the tests to know immediately if the changes are breaking existing functionality or not.
+This makes **changing code easier and safer**, which is ultimately what maintainability is all about.

 #### Testable